mosswoodcreative/cambium/README.md

 To install Cambium run the following command in your terminal.

 1. `kbox create pantheon`

-   This will ask series of question regarding your Pantheon account.
+   This will ask series of questions regarding your Pantheon account.
 Please see the sample below.

    ```